-Looking back on my pregnancy now at 35 weeks, I realize that there is so much that women just don’t talk about and I wanted to shed light on some of these in order to help others who may be struggling with similar issues.
-Here are the things that I wish I had been prepared for.
+Looking back on my pregnancy, now at 35 weeks, I realize that there is so much that women just don’t talk about.
+Here are the pregnancy side effects that I was not prepared for.

 - All-Day Sickness: The nausea that I experienced during my first trimester was unreal.
 I knew that morning sickness was commonplace, but I didn’t know how intense it could get.
 I wasn’t vomiting that often, but I was constantly – and I mean, constantly – on the verge.
 I actually found myself wishing I would vomit more so I could get some sort of relief; it became extremely difficult to function on a daily basis and I was quite miserable.